Emergency Services is holding a Open House Saturday, August 18, all afternoon.

 EMS Director, Robert Melancon

 Fife Lake Township and Fife Lake Village were awarded a Grand Traverse Band 2% grant in the amount of $22,681 for a joint sidewalk project.
-This will provide a safe walkway to three major businesses on the north end of the community, and parallel the ideals of the designated "Trails Town."
-This grant, with local matches from the village and township, will build a sidewalk on Boyd Street from the Methodist Church to Van's Lane.
-This project will be completed in the Spring of 2018.
+This project is now complete which provides a safe walkway to three major businesses on the north end of the community, and parallels the ideals of the designated "Trails Town."
+This grant, with local matches from the village and township, has allowed our community to have safer walkways.on Boyd Street from the Methodist Church to Van's Lane.

 Fife Lake Emergency Management Services was awarded a 2% grant in the amount of $19,058.23 for a combination tool that will be used to extricate patients from vehicles involved in traffic collisions where access to the patient needs to be made by forcing open a door.